cisagov/ScubaGear/baselines/teams.md

 ### Policy

 #### MS.TEAMS.1.1v1
-External participants SHOULD NOT be enabled to request control of shared desktops or windows in the Global (Org-wide default) meeting policy or in custom meeting policies if any exist
+External participants SHOULD NOT be enabled to request control of shared desktops or windows in the Global (Org-wide default) meeting policy or in custom meeting policies if any exist.

 - _Rationale:_ While there is some inherent risk in granting an external participant control of a shared screen, legitimate use cases for this exist.